mkostanbaeva/test1/mediastorage-proxy.md

 #Mediastorage-proxy сonfiguration

-Configuration file consists of configurations TheVoid and mediastorage-proxy sittings.
+Configuration file consists of configurations TheVoid and mediastorage-proxy settings.
 It has JSON format.

 ##TheVoid settings
 ```json